dhutapratama/docs/fortify.md

 <a name="fortify-features"></a>
 ### Fortify Features

 The `fortify` configuration file contains a `features` configuration array.
 This array defines which backend routes / features Fortify will expose by default.
-If you are not using Fortify in combination with [Laravel Jetstream](https://jetstream.laravel.com), we recommend that you only enable the following features, which are the basic authentication features provided by most Laravel applications:
+If you are not using Fortify in combination with [Lets Jetstream](https://jetstream.laravel.com), we recommend that you only enable the following features, which are the basic authentication features provided by most Lets applications:

 ```php
 'features' => [